luzhixing12345/luzhixing12345/README.md

 Highly experienced in C, Linux kernel development (emphasis on mm, KVM), QEMU

-Experience in Python, Rust, C++, Javascript & CSS
+Experienced in Python, Rust, C++, Javascript & CSS

 Interested in language and compiler design and implementation